Veterans Services About FAQ Impact License News Check Your Eligibility

 Eligibility Assessment

-We evaluate your Impact License qualification, 4-of-7 criteria documentation, and competitive positioning in the Virginia market.
+We evaluate your Impact License qualification — geographic residency prong plus personal criteria documentation — and competitive positioning in the Virginia market.

 02